 Bamurru Plains is made up of nine spacious and cool safari suites plus the generous Kingfisher suite, all built amongst the savannah bush on the edge of the Mary River floodplains.

 Each tent is ensuite and care has been taken to combine a sense of the heritage and culture of the region through local materials and Aboriginal artwork, but without losing comfort levels.
 The king size beds are made up with organic cotton and the charming bathrooms with corrugated iron walls have high-pressure showers.
-Each bungalow is raised on a timber platform with ample space to relax while watching the resident wildlife or head to the infinity pool where the views over the floodplains continue.
+Each bungalow is raised on a timber platform with ample space to relax while watching the resident wildlife.
+Alternatively head to the infinity pool where the views over the floodplains continue.

 Why we like it